 Its all connected and all the connections are connected as the observation point brings together all the connection patches in each net.

 Green, red, middle C, a pain in your finger etc. are complex, they seem to be one, simple thing but they are actually many things at each dot in Experience.
 But what is it like to have many things at every small dot in our Experience?
 Look at a violinist from a distance, we hear and see many things where the musician's bow touches the instrument.
 Think of the sound, sight, movement pattern and tiny puff of rosin around the violin.

-Memory also affects qualities.
-As an example “Guitarness” is a window onto memories of playing a guitar or seeing it being played etc. The sight and form of the guitar has the potential to evoke weak views containing its associations that can overlay the original.
-The kaleidoscope of associations evoked by an object appear to be accessed from the observation point because even if these associations are realised as recalled words or images the associations are in a view based on the observation point.
+The second way that memory affects qualities is through Recalled Memory.
+As an example the sight and form of the guitar has the potential to evoke weak views containing its associations that can overlay the original.
+The kaleidoscope of associations evoked by an object appear to be accessed from the observation point because even if these associations are realised as recalled words or images and the associations are in a view based on the observation point.

 Some memories, for instance those of a guitarist playing a malaguena on a cool evening in a Spanish church, are not directly attached to the things we are sensing now.
 These memories seem to have a place of their own in our Experience.
 Where are these memories in our Experience?
 As we are listening to a piece of music we may recall a phrase whilst the music is happening, if we are not very musical the phrase may be sung “la la la di, la la la di..” or if we are musical we may imagine the sound of the instruments.
 The recalled sounds are overlaid on the sensed sounds near to our heads, like an interposed layer.
 This is similar to the way that each type of sensation overlays Experience.
 Memories and imaginings can have their own nets.